 1) engaged readers who trust you… you already knew that I’m sure ;) I find that just talking on my blog the way I do in person works best and the articles where I *attempt to be funny usually get the most reads.
 I don’t consider myself a great writer, so just try to type like I’m talking to a friend.
 You have to find what works for you.

 2) self hosted site.
 I used to use godaddy and it was terrible.
 I switched to siteground and love it.
 My site started running faster, it was cheaper, and they back everything up for me fo free.
 I have renewed with them for the next two years.
+They are great if you have decent traffic already.
+If you want the cheapest option ever, go with Bluehost who are way better than Godaddy.
+This link will give you 2.95/month with Bluehost.

 3) a niche, brand, and unique blog name… know “something” well.
 For me that is travel to India, Goa, luxury/girly travel.
 You might fall into a niche later you weren’t even expecting.
+If you are new to blogging, you can take a course to have a little shortcut on everything.
+I recommend Nomadic Matts super star blogging course.

 4) social media followers… you can’t avoid SM as a blogger.
 People have written hundreds of posts on this, so I’m not going to go into it.
 But just google social media for travel bloggers and you’ll see.